IADR Neuroscience Group Investigator Awards by Wiley-Blackwell Journal of Oral Rehabilitation

 - Clarity of presentation, scientific strength, relevance, and potential impact.

-- Data presented should be unpublished.
+- Data presented should be original and unpublished.

 - Selected candidates will be informed 6-8 weeks after submission deadline.